crate/cratedb-guide/docs/integrate/visualize/metabase.rst

 click on ``New`` -> ``Question`` in the upper right corner.
 Then select the database and a table from it.

-As an example, we ask about the Average tip amount, sorted by the passenger count.
+As an example, we ask for the average tip amount, sorted by the passenger count.

 .. image:: /_assets/img/integrations/metabase/metabase-question.png
    :alt: Asking a question